getpelican/pelican/docs/settings.rst

    ``pre`` and ``code`` tags.
 This requires that Typogrify version 2.0.4 or later is installed

+.. data:: TYPOGRIFY_DASHES = 'default'

+   How should Typogrify set up the smartypants filter to interpret multiple hyphen-minus characters?
+A single ASCII hyphen-minus characters is always rendered as a hyphen.
+By ``default`` only em-dashes would be generated, by typing double hyphens.
+The ``oldschool``-style would cause both en-dashes and em-dashes to be rendered, by typing 2 and 3 hyphen-minus characters, respectively.
+The ``oldschool_inverted`` setting causes them to be interpreted the other way around.

 .. data:: SUMMARY_MAX_LENGTH = 50

    When creating a short summary of an article, this will be the default length